Optimal Non-Adaptive Group Testing with One-Sided Error Guarantees: Conclusion

 \section{Conclusion}

 We have established optimal rates for group testing with one-sided approximate recovery; specifically, for SUBSET we established an algorithm whose rate matches the counting bound, and for SUPERSET we established a converse that matches the better of two existing achievability results.

 An immediate direction for further work would be to attain the optimal rate for SUBSET with \emph{polynomial decoding time}, possibly building on the spatial coupling approach to exact and two-sided approximate recovery \cite{coja2020optimal}.
+While such an approach gives us the required starting point of a two-sided approximate recovery estimate, the subsequent analysis in Section \ref{sec:ach_subset_pf} may be difficult to adapt to the more complicated test design.
+Perhaps more fundamentally, even given the initial estimate, our subsequent search step is still over $n^{\omega(1)}$ candidate sets, so the question remains of how to maintain its performance with polynomial runtime.

 As discussed in Remark \ref{rem:lambda}, another possible direction is to establish the best possible values of $\lambda$ that can be attained in results of the kind stated in Theorems \ref{thm1} to \ref{thm3}.